chatterchats/pySpaceTraders/README.md

 # pySpaceTrader

-pySpaceTrader is a Python-based game where you can trade goods, explore space, and manage resources.
-This project is designed to provide a fun and educational experience in coding and game development.
+pySpaceTrader is a Python-based SDK for the space trading game, '**SpaceTraders**' where you can trade goods, explore space, and manage resources.

-## Features

-- **Trade System**: Buy and sell goods across different planets.
-- **Exploration**: Discover new planets and trade routes.
-- **Resource Management**: Manage your ship's resources and crew.
+This project is designed to provide a convenient way to access the game's API to play the game.

 ## Installation